 Times Tables Challenge

-In Year 2 children need to know the 2, 5 and 10 times tables off by heart.
+In Year 2 children need to know number bonds to 10 and 20 and also the 2, 5 and 10 times tables off by heart.
 We have broken these down into smaller steps to make it more achievable.
-Children will start with the 10 x tables and then divisions, followed by 2 x tables and then 5 x tables.
+Children will start with number bonds and when confident will move on to the 10 x tables and then divisions, followed by 2 x tables and then 5 x tables.
 For children who are confident in these tables before the end of the year they can move on to the 3 x tables in preparation for Year 3.
 Children earn stickers and certificates for each stage of the challenge.

 See Times Tables Challenge booklet for more information.